alibaba/bifrostui/packages/bui-core/src/Picker/index.en-US.md

 ### Confirm selection

-By monitoring`onConfirm`，the callback event that can obtain the confirmation button click will be triggered after the event ends`onClose`item.
+By listening to 'onConfirm', the callback event for clicking the confirm button can be obtained, and the 'onClose' event will be triggered after the event ends.

 ```tsx
 import { Button, Picker, Stack } from '@bifrostui/react';